 No sign of distress or malfunction was observed for the visible sections of the ash ponds or the stoplog structures.
-The condition of the submerged interior slopes and the stoplogs could not be visually inspected in Ash Cell #2.
-Although Ash Cell #1 did not contain free water, it contained a significant amount of CCRs on the northeast interior slope, which partially obstructed the view of the interior slopes.
-GRU reported that the butterfly valve in Ash Cell #2 was malfunctioning at the time of ITS inspection.
-GRU is using a portable pump to move water from Ash Cell #2 to Pump Back Pond #2.
-GRU is planning to fix this issue when Ash Cell #2 is dewatered for cleaning next year.
+The condition of the submerged interior slopes and the stoplogs could not be visually inspected in Ash Cells #1 and #2.

+GRU reported that the butterfly valve in Ash Cell #2 was malfunctioning at the time of the inspection.
+As a result, GRU is using a portable pump to move water from Ash Cell #2 to Pump Back Pond #2.
+GRU plans to fix this issue when Ash Cell #2 is dewatered for cleaning next year.